 - Cut porcelain tiles to go near the edges of your walls.

-- After you press the porcelain tiles on the wall, waiting for the tiles to dry at least 24 hours.
+- After you press the porcelain tiles on the wall, wait for the tiles to dry for at least 24 hours.

 How to install glass mosaic tile backsplash

-Install the glass mosaic tile backsplash is much same as installing the ceramic and porcelain tiles
+Install the glass mosaic tile backsplash is much the same as installing the ceramic and porcelain tiles

-- plan tile layout: Measure from top of the counter to bottom of the cabinet and lay out the backsplash.
+- plan tile layout: Measure from the top of the counter to the bottom of the cabinet and lay out the backsplash.

 - apply thin-set to the wall with a notched trowel: apply thin-set mortar according to manufacturer’s directions and add the mortar, let it set mixed.

-- Lay the glass tile: Starting with your bottom row of tiles, apply tiles to the thin-set.
-Press and wiggle each tile to set into the mortar, keeping each flat, plumb and level.
+- Lay the glass tile: Starting with your bottom row of tiles, apply tiles to the thin set.
+Press and wiggle each tile to set it into the mortar, keeping each flat, plumb, and level.

 - Cut and polish the glass backsplash tiles.

 - Grout the tile backsplash: grout with unsanded grout, and mix up the unsanded grout to the consistency recommended by the manufacturer’s directions, then press the glass tile.

 - Polish the haze off the tiles with a soft cloth after the grout is dry.

 For more details about glass tile backsplash installation, you can check https://www.diynetwork.com/how-to/skills-and-know-how/masonry-and-tiling/installing-a-glass-tile-backsplash-in-a-kitchen.

 Below is a video about the top 5 tips on installing the glass tile backsplash.